 Canada has one of the longest bear-watching seasons in the world, so you'll have endless opportunities to view them.
 The bear season in Canada lasts from April or May to October when black and brown bears are out of hibernation.
 Churchill in Manitoba is the best location to search for polar bears during October and November.
 You can get right up to these beautiful giants on a Tundra buggy tour.
 Whether you’ve dreamed of grizzlies feasting on sockeye salmon or the world's largest land mammal roaming the wild Arctic, you’ve got a good chance of your dreams coming true in Canada: there are over 63 million acres of park and wildlife areas to explore.

 Discover Canada’s bear species and the best places to spot them

 The Vancouver Island black bear is its own subspecies thanks to the unique way it lives on the island.
 These bears have an unusual diet as they forage for food along the coastline, eating crabs and molluscs.
 They are smaller than their mainland cousins but are easy to spot on a zodiac tour from hotspots like Tofino.

 Mountain black bears

 In the rest of Canada, you’ll find black bears in mountainous regions like Whistler and Jasper.
-They are often seen by roadsides.
+They are often seen on roadsides.

 The Kermode – or spirit – bear is only found on the central coast of BC.
 Spirit Bear Lodge near Bella Bella is the place to go.